 All records of your insurance contributions are kept and managed by the PRSI Records section in the Department of Social Protection.
 The Department is responsible for the payments made as a result of your social insurance contributions.

-There is a wide range of benefits that are available to people who have paid social insurance.
+A wide range of benefits are available to people who have paid social insurance.
 Entitlement to these benefits is dependent on a number of conditions other than the social insurance contribution requirement.
 The social insurance qualifying criteria vary, depending on what payment you are applying for.
 In general, when you apply for a social insurance payment the following will be examined:

 The social insurance payments available include: